Clinical-Genomics/cgbeacon2/docs/removing.md

 ```
 beacon delete variants

--ds TEXT      dataset ID  [required]
+--ds TEXT      dataset ID  [required]
--sample TEXT  one or more samples to remove variants for  [required]
+--sample TEXT  one or more samples to remove variants for  [required]

 ```
 Note that dataset ID (-ds) and sample are mandatory parameters.
 To specify multiple samples you should use the `-sample` option multiple times.